fathidk/MNFloatingActionButton/README.md

 ###Customisation

-There are currently 7 properties that you can modify to customise your button.
+There are currently 6 properties that you can modify to customise your button.
 They are:

-* centerImageView - Set to nil if you don't want an image
+* centerImage - Set to nil if you don't want an image
 * backgroundColor - Defaults to some kinda blue
 * shadowColor - Defaults to the background color.
 * shadowOpacity - Default is 0.6f